Busflow Docs

 Context

 The Busflow platform lists "360Β° Customer Profile" as a core differentiator (see PRODUCT_differentiators-10-percent.md Β§1).
-The current architecture stores passenger identity data on backoffice.passenger_profiles (8 columns: name, contact info, dietary needs) and links it to Commerce bookings and Communications contacts via soft FKs.
+The current architecture stores person identity data on backoffice.person_profiles (8 columns: name, contact info, dietary needs) and links it to Commerce bookings and Communications contacts via soft FKs.
+See ADR-037 for the identity model decision.

 This baseline structure captures who the customer is but provides no mechanism to capture what they do, what they prefer, or what they are likely to want next.
 The planned feature surface requires: